The technical documentation of the Medical Devices Regulation

 • Person responsible

-• Name and address of the authorised representative
+• Name and address of the authorized representative

 • Place, date, signature, name and function of the signer